UmmarFarooq14/Linux-In-Detail-Notes-From-Scratch/Linux/Day-6/notes.md

 -----------------
     visudo

-Add the user under User Privileges:
+Add the user under User Privileges:-
 ----------------------------------
      username   ALL=(ALL)   ALL